run-house/runhouse/README.md

 interpreter that lets it take detours to remote machines or hold and manipulate remote data.
 So your preprocessing can briefly detour to run on a 64 CPU GCP instance, then return to your local environment, then jump to a GPU cluster on Lambda Labs for training.
-The dataframe your preprocessing generates can stream directly to the GPU cluster, so it doesn't need to bounce off your laptop.
+The preprocessed dataframe can stream directly to the GPU cluster, without bouncing off your laptop.
 Normally you'd need to translate your code into an orchestrator workflow to do all this, but now you can run, test, iterate, and share this program like any other Python, even in notebooks.
 You can drop it into an orchestrator node just like any other Python script to schedule or monitor it, or use it with any experiment